PISAresearch/pisa/dataregistry/EIP-Draft.md

 Given a signed receipt and the dispute logs, the client can use this as indisputable proof a third party watching service has cheated and thus hold them financially accountable.
 However we envision that a central data registry will be useful for cross-smart contract communication and for extending accountable watching services to support several applications in the Ethereum eco-system.

+## High-level overview

+We can modify an existing smart contract *sc* to log events into the DataRegistry.
+This can be as simple as dataregsitry.setData(id, <bytes), where *id* is an identifier for the log.
+Under the hood, the data is stored as sc -> id -> bytes[].
+So given the smart contract address *sc* and *id*, any other smart contract on Ethereum can fetch the logs from the registry.
+For example, it the call will be  can fetch the logs from dataregistry.fetchRecord(datashard, sc, id, index).
+All data is guaranteed to remain in the registry for a minimum period of time *INTERVAL* and eventually it will be discarded.

 ## Specification

 **NOTES**: